Legends of Tech

 But when you when you switch into a leadership, people leadership role, it's about how you can coach and mentor.

-So, so that was a good, good introduction to developing me as a as a person.
+So that was a good introduction to developing me as a person.

-So in terms of service, you transition to management, obviously, you would have been a young leader within your business.
+Yeah, great.
+So in terms of, so obviously transition to management, obviously, you would have been a young leader within your business.

-I'm sure there would have been others that were more senior than you, in terms of tenure, or older than you as a obviously as a person.
+I'm sure there would have been others that were either more senior than you in terms of tenure, or older than you as a obviously as a person.

 May or may not, if that was the case, how did you handle managing people that were more senior of you or older than you as a as an individual?